Two hacking groups blamed for $1B-plus of crypto heists: Report

 The firm hopes that by making this data public, it will provide exchanges with better insight into the threats they face.

-Bitcoin was down 4 percent Monday on the news, according to Coinbase.
+Bitcoin was down more than 3 percent Monday on the news, according to Coinbase.